 Representation of People's Act

-The Indian Constitution, under its article 324 to 329 empowers the government to make provisions for the conduct of free and fair elections in the country.
-Based on this power, the government of India has devised some acts like the Representation of People Act 1950 and Representation of People Act 1951.
+The Indian Constitution, under its articles 324 to 329 empowers the government to make provisions for the conduct of free and fair elections in the country.
+Based on this power, the government of India has devised some acts like the Representation of People Act 1950 and the Representation of People Act 1951.

 Representation of People Act 1950

 In an attempt to regulate elections in the country for the first time, the government came up with the Representation of People Act, 1950.
 The act provides for:

 - Allocation of seats in Lok Sabha and Vidhan Sabha.